a-vzhik/DpiManagement/README.md

 # Commands
 *Get-Dpi* - gets the current DPI in percents.

 *Set-Dpi* - sets the DPI, given in percents.
-By default this command doesn't logoff from the system.
+By default this command doesn't logoff from the system, but you can use *-AutoReboot* switch parameter to force logoff.

 *Switch-Dpi* - switches DPI from the given set one-by-one based on the current DPI.
+This command sets DPI with *-AutoReboot* switch, so changes are applied immidiately.